Thoughts on Kiznaiver Episodes 8,9, and 10

 As the divided Kiznaivers are split throughout the school, we begin to see their interactions while alone with the one they admire.
 This is absolutely lovely, but I’m going to harp on one detail that was shown and executed well during this phase for each character, the true qualities of each character is revealed.

-While Tenga and Niko are aloKZNVRepi8TengaxNicone, Tenga cares for her as if she were a sibling, but clearly shows no amorous feelings.
+While Tenga and Niko are alone, Tenga cares for her as if she were a sibling, but clearly shows no amorous feelings.
 Niko however, is completely infatuated with his every move and gesture, even becoming so flustered that all the Kiznaivers get a pulse of her emotion, and she feigns a fever out of fear – for she’s not confident enough to ever express how she really feels to someone.
 Sadly, Tenga is ignorant as ever (maybe even willfully so?) and is blindly insistent on pursuing Chidori.

-With Yuta & Maki, the obvious conclusion is KZNVRepi8YutaxMakithat Maki is still hesitant to truly trust or love somebody else after the death of her friend.
+With Yuta & Maki, the obvious conclusion is that Maki is still hesitant to truly trust or love somebody else after the death of her friend.
 Yuta desires Maki as he always has, but is it for the sake of his image that he’s been crafting, all part of his facade?
 Or for true reasons?
 Neither of these two have revealed or accepted who they truly are on the inside, and choose to project something different to those outside.

 Finally, the main attraction.
 Katsuhira and Chidori.
 Their ship just sank, and there are no life vests, folks.
 Chidori has admired Katsuhira since childhood – hell, they’re neighbors, the classic anime love interest setup.
 So, TeamRed finally gets the courage to confess her feelings to him on that stormy night.
 Wind blowing, thunder flashing heavy rain falling.
 She quivers and begins to tell him the words we’ve all been waiting for…